Nikola Vucevic NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- Defensively, the Heat gave up 109.8 points per game last season, second in the NBA.
+- Defensively, the Heat allowed 109.8 points per contest last year, second in the league.

-- In terms of rebounds, the Heat were sixth in the league last season, giving up 41.9 per game.
+- The Heat conceded 41.9 rebounds on average last year, sixth in the league.

-- The Heat were the 14th-ranked team in the league in assists allowed per game last year, at 25.6.
+- The Heat gave up 25.6 assists per contest last year (14th in the NBA).

-- Defensively, the Heat conceded 13.1 made three-pointers per contest last season, 28th in the NBA.
+- The Heat were the 28th-ranked team in the league in terms of allowing three-pointers last season, conceding 13.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!